swiss/fedlex-jolux/doc/index.md

 LIMIT 10
 ```

+## SPARQL Tutorial for JOLux

+There is also a tutorial in the form of a *JupyterLite notebook* available that can be run in the browser.
+The main focus of this interactive tutorial are the SPARQL queries necessary to work with the Fedlex JOLux data.
+In the notebook, these queries can be directly executed and changed by the user.
+The tutorial is available [here](https://swiss.github.io/fedlex-sparql).

 ## Fedlex URI and URL

 All URI of Fedlex raw data resources start with: `https://fedlex.data.admin.ch/eli` whereas `eli` is an abbreviation for [European Legislation Identifier](https://eur-lex.europa.eu/content/help/eurlex-content/eli.html).